 However, the nutritive value of individual browse species is highly variable and shaped by species identity, environment, phenological stage, and concentrations of secondary compounds such as tannins (Rubanza et al., 2002; Njidda et al., 2011; Belachew et al., 2018).
 When appropriately used, these species can nevertheless improve herbivore performance and productivity while reducing environmental impacts.
 Despite the apparent potential of F. albida, there is little integrated information on the nutritive value and ruminal digestibility of locally available foliage during the dry season, including coordinated analysis of proximate composition, fibre fractions, in vitro and in sacco degradability, gas production characteristics, and mineral content.
 This knowledge gap constrains the formulation of accurate rations and the development of evidence-based recommendations on the use of F.albida foliage as a complementary supplement to low-quality dry-season roughages for cattle and other herbivores, whether under free-grazing conditions or in confinement systems.
+Thus, we aimed in this study to evaluate the nutritional value and digestibility of the Faidherbia albida tree.